iftikharuddin/security-course/Euler/euler-vault-kit.md

 - **Risks of Immutable/Finalised Vaults:**
   - Inability to reconfigure in response to changing market conditions or critical bugs.
 - **Security Upgrade Policy:**
-  - Factory admins should have a clear policy for security upgrades and evaluate their impact responsibly.
+  - Factory admins should have a clear policy for security upgrades & evaluate their impact responsibly.
 - **Challenge for Factory Admins:**
   - Fixing bugs for upgradeable vaults without exposing vulnerabilities in non-upgradeable ones requires careful consideration and security measures.